OISF/suricata/doc/userguide/rules/transforms.rst

 Invalid json such as an unescaped tabulation in a string will not be escaped.
 Single unpaired UTF-16 surrogate get unescaped.

+This transform only works if we have the buffer from its beginning because we need to know which state we are in to start the parsing.
+That means we can only json_decode the first 32KiB of one ``file.data``.

 xor
 ---